danwing/metadata/draft-rw-flow-metadata.md

 as near as possible behind each other, and the remaining portion of that second could have no packets transmitted.

-### Units

-Bit rate is expressed in Mbps and duration is in milliseconds.

-### Host Treatment

-The host chooses a video streaming bit rate at or below the signaled rate.

-The host may also choose to signal the received bitrate to the remote peer.
-The remote peer will adapt its transmission behavior to comply with the received bitrate.

-### CDDL Encoding

 ~~~~~
 downlinkBitrate = {
   nominal: uint,        ; Mbps